numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

 All projects across the ecosystem should adopt a common time window based policy for increasing the minimum version of CPython and NumPy that downstream projects support.
-By standardizing this policy across community we will make it easier for down stream projects to plan.
+By standardizing this policy across the community we will make it easier for downstream projects to plan.

-This is an unusual NEP in that it is recommendations for community wide policy and not for changes to NumPy itself.
+This is an unusual NEP in that it is recommendations for community-wide policy and not for changes to NumPy itself.
 However, we do not currently have a place for SPEEPs (Scientific Python Ecosystem Enhancement Proposals) and given NumPy's central role in our community this seems like the proper place to document this.